-Strategy 8.02B(1): The County Adequate Public Facilities requirements will include schools.
+Strategy 8.02B(1): The County shall maintain an Adequate Public Facilities

+Ordinance requirements which will includes schools.

-Strategy 8.02B(2): Within thirty (30) days of receipt of the initial transmittal from the County, the School District will review for compliance with school concurrency and, based on the standards set forth, report to the County findings in writing.
+Strategy 8.02B(2): Within thirty (30) days of receipt of the initial transmittal from the

+County, the School District will review the for compliance with school concurrency application and, based on the standards set forth, report to the County findings in writing to the County.